In this guide, we’ll give an example of an ideal automation for password generation and also how to fix any issues that you face with it.

 Is Memberium running on the frontend?

 You can check if Memberium is running on frontend by checking the page source of the homepage of your site.
-Here’s a screenshot for this:
+Right click your homepage and then click “View Page Source.”
+Here’s a screenshot of this:

 If you’re unable to view this highlighted part in the screenshot, then it means that Memberium is not running on the frontend and one reason for this is that IonCube loader is not installed or misconfigured.